dianadevargas/php-framework/README.md

 ##Request Lifecycle

 ###Overview
 The framework request lifecycle is fairly simple.
 A request enters your application via the url (http://your.domain/) the file *public_html/index.php* is called.
-This files includes the bootstrap.php file which calls the front controller.
-The front controller calls the apropied command.
+This file includes the bootstrap.php file which calls the front controller.
+The front controller calls the appropriated  command.
 The response from that command is then sent back to the browser and displayed on the screen.
 The selection of the command is based in the url eg. *http://your.domain/modulename/tools* calls a command in *application/modulename/commands/tools.php* if this does not exist try to call the method *"tools"* in *"application/modulename/commands/index.php"*

 All folders in the application folder require having a *commands/index.php* file.
 The basic structure of this file is: